-It is recommended that the faculty member first completes a self-assessment in which they can outline the goals for the course, the implementation and associated pedagogy, and other information to provide context to the reviewer and the department chair.
+The recommendation is that the faculty member first completes a self-assessment in which they can outline the goals for the course, the implementation and associated pedagogy, and other information to provide context.
 This self-assessment is provided to the peer evaluator(s) before a classroom visit.